CMU-Graphics/Scotty3D/docs/guide/render.md

 # Render

 Welcome!
-This is Scotty3D's realistic, globally illuminated pathtracing renderer, capable of creating images of complex scenes using path tracing.
+This is Scotty3D's realistic, globally illuminated renderer, capable of creating images of complex scenes using path tracing.

 ## Moving Camera

+The render mode comes with its own camera, representing the position, view direction, field of view, and aspect ratio with which to render the scene.
+These parameters are visually represented by the camera control cage, which shows up as a black wire-frame pyramid that traces out the unit-distance view plane.
+Note that changing camera settings (e.g. field of view) will adjust the geometry of the camera cage.

+To move the render camera to the current view, click "Move to View."
+This will reposition the camera so that it has exactly what you have on screen in view.

+To freely move the camera without updating its field of view/aspect ratio to match the current viewport, click "Free Move," and use the normal 3D navigation tools to position the camera.
+When you are done, click "Confirm Move" or "Cancel Move" to apply or cancel the updated camera position.
+Feel free to play around with the field of view (FOV) and aspect ratio (AR) sliders while in the free move mode - they will adjust your current view to use these values, so you can see how exactly the effect the visible region.

 ## Create light